ibm-cloud-docs/vpc/api-change-log.md

 For an existing, running instance with 17 or more vCPUs to take advantage of the new network interface limits, it must be stopped and then started again.
 A reboot action on the running virtual server does not activate the increased network interface limit.
 {: note}

+**IBM&reg; LinuxONE Bare Metal Servers.** Accounts with access to the profiles for s390x bare metal servers can now [create](/apidocs/vpc/latest#create-bare-metal-server) LinuxONE Bare Metal Servers.
+These profiles have a `cpu_architecture` of `s390x` and must be used with Red Hat Enterprise Linux for s390x and SUSE Linux Enterprise Server (SLES) for s390x.
+For more information, see [Creating bare metal servers on VPC](/docs/vpc?topic=vpc-creating-bare-metal-servers&interface=ui) and [s390x bare metal server images](/docs/vpc?topic=vpc-s390x-bare-metal-images).

+In support of s390x bare metal servers, the following enumerations have been expanded:

+ - Because s390x local disks are attached through Fiber Channel protocol, a value of `fcp` has been added to the `interface_type` enumeration that is returned when you [retrieve](/apidocs/vpc/latest#get-bare-metal-server-disk) or [list](/apidocs/vpc/latest#list-bare-metal-server-disks) the disks for a bare metal server.
+For more information, see [Storage overview of s390x bare metal servers](/docs/vpc?topic=vpc-s390x-bare-metal-servers-storage).

+ - Because s390x provides TCP/IP connectivity by using HiperSockets, a value of `hipersocket` has been added to the `interface_type` enumeration returned when you [retrieve](/apidocs/vpc/latest#get-bare-metal-server-network-interface) or [list](/apidocs/vpc/latest#list-bare-metal-server-network-interfaces) the network interfaces on an s390x bare metal server.
+Similarly, when you [create](/apidocs/vpc/latest#create-bare-metal-server) an s390x bare metal server, or [add](/apidocs/vpc/latest#create-bare-metal-server-network-interface) a network interface to an existing s390x bare metal server, you must specify an `interface_type` of `hipersocket`.
+For more information, see the [_IBM HiperSockets Implementation Guide_](https://www.redbooks.ibm.com/abstracts/sg246816.html){: external} and [Network overview of s390x bare metal servers](/docs/vpc?topic=vpc-s390x-bare-metal-servers-network).

+s390x bare metal servers have different network bandwidth and maximum network interface limits from x86 bare metal servers.
+For more information, see [s390x bare metal server profiles](/docs/vpc?topic=vpc-s390x-bare-metal-servers-profile).

 ## 20 September 2022
 {: #20-september-2022}